eamanj/personal-webpage/_pages/about.md

 ---

-I am an assistant professor of Information Technologies at University of Maryland Business school.
+I am an assistant professor of Information Systems at University of Maryland Business school.
 Previously, I was a postdoctoral associate at UC Berkeley department of Statistics until January 2024.
 I received a dual PhD in [Social and Engineering Systems ](https://idss.mit.edu/academics/ses_doc/){:target="\_blank"}